 Keen to get home, I’d been doing over 140 k/hour without realizing it.
 Luckily, I was only fined fifty bucks and didn’t lose any points.
 Except with my wife, that is.

-During our Thursday night recording sessions, Associate Producer Tracey Rideout kept track of the good takes.
-(Tracey would go on to become a full-fledged comedy producer herself).
-Friday mornings when I came into edit and assemble the show, we worked off Tracey’s notes.
+During our Thursday night recording sessions, Associate Producer Tracy Rideout kept track of the good takes.
+(Tracy would go on to become the Executive Producer of CBC Radio comedy).
+Friday mornings when I came into edit and assemble the show, we worked off Tracy’s notes.

 Fridays were as annoying as Thursday evenings were fun.
 It was a pretty intense day.
 For a while, the show aired on Friday nights as well as Saturday mornings, so there was a lot of pressure to finish mixing by eight pm.